 Under our weighted voting rights structure, our share capital comprises Class A ordinary shares and Class B ordinary shares.
-Each Class A ordinary share entitles the holder to exercise one vote, and each Class B ordinary share entitles the holder to exercise 10 votes, respectively, on all matters subject to the vote at general meetings of our company.
+Each Class A ordinary share entitles the holder to exercise 10 votes, respectively, on all matters subject to the vote at general meetings of our company.
 We issued Class A ordinary shares represented by our ADSs in our initial public offering in 2005.